oliverbenee/ar21/Assignments/assignment_3.md

 After guarding against the error, as can be seen, we set the rotation to a fixed amount, based on how much the user turns their finger.
 This way, the GameObject doesn't rapidly spin when the user starts to turn the object.

 ## Goal & Plan
-Build a functioning appplication, that allows for placement, deletion, movement, and rotation of MOs.
+Expand our AR Application to allow for placement, deletion, movement, and rotation of our Meaningful Objects.
+The placement option should toggle the raycast function as to not be in the way of the user, when they interact with gameobjects.
+We intend to implement this by following the task description for Assignment 3.

 ## Results
 Our application now allows for the placement of meaningful objects.
+The placing mode is togglable via. an on-screen button.
 These objects can be moved, deleted, and rotated.
+Additionally, all objects can be deleted via. a "trashcan".

 ## Conclusion
-We have successfully created an application that allows placement and basic manipulation of our MO.
+We have successfully created an application that allows placement and basic manipulation of the gameobject.